paulvantieghem/curla/README.md

 https://github.com/paulvantieghem/curla/assets/43028370/64f6048b-c872-41d6-8576-c841f034f3b3

 Note: The oscillations due to sudden steering commands are partly due to the physics in CARLA version `0.9.8`.
 More recent versions (`>=0.9.10`) have updated turn physics, making the results much smoother.
 These newer versions of CARLA are not reliable/stable enough for long training however, as will be discuessed below.
-Another option is add a moving average to the steering command, but this comes at the risc of slower reactions.
+Another option is add a moving average to the steering command, but this comes at the risk of slower reactions.

 ### 1. Installation
 System requirements: